-Kumquat fruits are edible and delicious, the fruit is sweet and tart at the same time and is traditionally eaten without removing the peel.
+Kumquat fruits are usually edible and delicious.
+The fruit is, when bought in a shop sweet and tart at the same time.
+Traditionally it is eaten without removing the peel.

 There are a few things we’d like you to note;

-- Please do not eat the first harvest.
+- Please do not eat the fruits from the tree.
 Growers use plant protection substances to avoid infestations.